Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 1,$                 # equivalent to %

-# Open file at line 23
+# Open vim at line 23
 vim +23 <filename>